As usual, my considerations grouped by chapter:

 RSpec is a polite Ruby citizen.
-This chapter covers configurations aspects you need to know if you want to change the default behaviour of some parts of RSpec.
+This chapter covers the configurations you need to know if you want to change the default behaviour of RSpec.

-The chapter will give you an effective introduction to the crucial aspects of cucumber.
+The chapter gives you an effective introduction to the crucial aspects of Cucumber.

-And this one goes straight to cucumber details.
+This chapter goes straight to Cucumber details.
 Informative.

 Rails is everyone’s framework.
-This chapter will tell you how to get a good working BDD cycle in Rails.
+This chapter tells you how to get a good working BDD cycle in Rails.
 Furthermore, it explains how to set up a Rails project with RSpec.

-Webrat is a nice DSL that will help you to test an application simulating the browser.
-It makes it possible to test how various layers of a Rails application work together.
+Webrat is a nice DSL that helps you testing an application by simulating the browser.
+It allows you to test how various layers of a Rails application work together.

-The chapter tries to reply the question “Why do I have to test views in isolations?” and gives nice reasons.
-It teaches you how to test your reails views and how to mock ActiveRecord Models.
+The chapter answers the question “Why do I have to test views in isolations?” with nice reasons.
+It teaches you how to test your Rails views and how to mock ActiveRecord Models.